ckdextergames/Icarus_mods/README.md

 __The Bifrost Titanium Crossbow__

-The Bifrost is a weapon of unparalled power and speed.
+The Bifrost is truly a weapon of unparalled power and speed.
 While it requires more resources to craft, it hits harder and has a much higher ammo capacity.
 (This mod replaces the vanilla Titanium Crossbow, crafted in the Fabricator, with this more expensive and powerful version.)

 "Not as clumsy or random as a blaster, an elegant weapon for a more civilized age."